saurabharora80/self-assessment-api/public/api/conf/1.0/docs/self-employment.md

-This section allows software packages to provide a taxpayer's financial data for their self-employment businesses.
+These resources allow software packages to provide a taxpayer's financial data for their self-employment businesses.
-This data includes income, expenses, adjustments and allowances for each self-employment business.
+This data includes income, expenses, allowances and adjustments for each self-employment business.

 Here, a software package can provide: